 Director of Student Diversity Programs/Title IX Deputy Coordinator

 Mariel received her B.A. in Sociology from Shippensburg University and her Master's Degree in Social Sciences from the University of Chicago.
-She is excited to embark on her eighth year at Skidmore as Director of Student Diversity Programs/Title IX Deputy Coordinator.
-Over the past eight years, Mariel has worked in Residential Life, taught classes about oppression in the U.S. and a First-Year Seminar Course about the history of diversity at Skidmore and within higher education, served on the Bias Response Group, the Committee on Intercultural and Global Understanding, and the Integrity Board.
+She is excited to embark on her tenth year at Skidmore as Director of Student Diversity Programs/Title IX Deputy Coordinator.
+Over the past nine years, Mariel has worked in Residential Life, taught classes about oppression in the U.S. and a First-Year Seminar Course about the history of diversity at Skidmore and within higher education, served on the Bias Response Group, the Committee on Intercultural and Global Understanding, and the Integrity Board.
 Her research and academic background focus on educational experiences of lesbian, gay, bisexual, transgender, and queer youth and motherhood, role negotiation and kinship formation in lesbian-parented families.
 Most recently, Mariel's interests include anti-racism strategies, exploring whiteness and privilege, and the intersections of identity.
 Mariel also serves as the Title IX Deputy Coordinator for student affairs.
 As the Title IX Deputy Coordinator, Mariel is responsible for Title IX compliance for matters involving students, including training, education, communication, and the administration of grievance procedures for students.
 Stop by Case Center 224 and meet her!

 OSDP Program Coordinator